You will be logged-out on changing the country.

 Chateau St.Jean introduced Durell Vineyard Chardonnay with the 1996 vintage, but had been working with the highly-acclaimed vineyard since 1991.

 Some of the characteristics that makes this vineyard so intriguing are the big tropical fruit notes and spicy perfume aromas.

 In addition to the vineyard designated Chardonnay, Chateau St. Jean also produces a Durell Vineyard Pinot Noir and Syrah.

-The Benoist Ranch is located in the coveted Sonoma Coast appellation where maritime influences from both the Pacific Ocean and San Pablo Bay produce Pinot Noir with concentrated black cherry and plum flavors and rich, earthy aromas.
+The Grace Benoist Ranch is located in the coveted Sonoma Coast appellation where maritime influences from both the Pacific Ocean and San Pablo Bay produce Pinot Noir with concentrated black cherry and plum flavors and rich, earthy aromas.

-The stunningly beautiful Gap’s Crown vineyard is located on the western edge of Sonoma Mountain and ranges in elevation from 300’ to 840’.
+The stunningly beautiful Gap’s Crown Vineyard is located on the western edge of Sonoma Mountain and ranges in elevation from 300’ to 840’.